michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-11-20-newsletter.md

   any last-minute problems before the final release of this maintenance update.

+## Optech News

+- **Second Optech workshop held in Paris:** as announced in [Newsletter #12][], we held our second workshop in Paris last week.
+There were 24 engineers from Bitcoin companies and open source projects in attendence, and we had great discussions about wallet descriptors, Partially Signed Bitcoin Transactions, Lightning integration, taproot, coin selection, and fee bumping.
+Huge thanks to Ledger for hosting and helping with organization.

+  If you work at a member company and have any requests or suggestions for future Optech events (be that location, venue, dates, format, topics, or anything else), please contact us.
+We're here to help our member companies!

 ## Notable code changes

 *Notable code changes this week in [Bitcoin Core][core commits],